Patrick Fitzgerald

-Patrick J. Fitzgerald (born December 22, 1960) is an American lawyer and partner at the law firm of Skadden, Arps, Slate, Meagher & Flom since October 2012.
+Patrick J. Fitzgerald (born December 22, 1960) is an American attorney and former partner at the law firm of Skadden, Arps, Slate, Meagher & Flom.

 For more than a decade, until June 30, 2012, Fitzgerald was the United States Attorney for the Northern District of Illinois.
-Prior to his appointment, he served as Assistant U.S. Attorney in the Southern District of New York from 1988 to 2001, and as Chief of the Organized Crime-Terrorism Unit since December 1995, where he participated in the prosecutions of Osama Bin Laden, Abdel Rahman, and Ramzi Yousef.
+Prior to his appointment, he served as Assistant U.S. Attorney in the Southern District of New York from 1988 to 2001, and as Chief of the Organized Crime-Terrorism Unit since December 1995, where he participated in the prosecutions of Osama bin Laden, Omar Abdel-Rahman, and Ramzi Yousef.

-As special counsel for the U.S. Department of Justice Office of Special Counsel, Fitzgerald was the federal prosecutor in charge of the investigation of the Valerie Plame Affair, which led to the prosecution and conviction in 2007 of Vice President Dick Cheney's chief of staff Scooter Libby for perjury and obstruction of justice.
+As special counsel for the U.S. Department of Justice Office of Special Counsel, Fitzgerald was the federal prosecutor in charge of the investigation of the Valerie Plame affair, which led to the prosecution and conviction in 2007 of Vice President Dick Cheney's chief of staff Scooter Libby for perjury and obstruction of justice.

-As a federal prosecutor, he led a number of high-profile investigations, including those which led to convictions of Illinois Governors Rod Blagojevich and George Ryan, media mogul Conrad Black, several aides to Chicago mayor Richard M. Daley in the Hired Truck Program, and Chicago police detective and torturer Jon Burge.
+As a federal prosecutor, Fitzgerald led a number of high-profile investigations, including those that led to convictions of Illinois governors Rod Blagojevich and George Ryan, media mogul Conrad Black, several aides to Chicago mayor Richard M. Daley in the Hired Truck Program, and Chicago police detective and torturer Jon Burge.

 Personal

-Fitzgerald was born into a Roman Catholic family of Irish descent in Brooklyn.
-His father (also named Patrick Fitzgerald) worked as a doorman in Manhattan and a security guard at the 1964 New York World's Fair in Flushing, Queens.
-Fitzgerald attended Our Lady Help of Christians grammar school, before going on to Regis High School.
+Fitzgerald was born in Brooklyn into a Roman Catholic family of Irish descent.
+His father (also named Patrick Fitzgerald) worked as a doorman in Manhattan and as a security guard at the 1964 New York World's Fair in Flushing, Queens.
+Fitzgerald attended Our Lady Help of Christians grammar school, before attending Regis High School.
 He received degrees in economics and mathematics from Amherst College, Phi Beta Kappa, before receiving his JD from Harvard Law School in 1985.

-He played rugby at Amherst and at Harvard he was a member of the Harvard Business School Rugby Club.
+He played rugby at Amherst.
+At Harvard he was a member of the Harvard Business School Rugby Club.

 Fitzgerald married Jennifer Letzkus in June 2008.
+They have two children.

 Career

 New York

 After practicing civil law, Fitzgerald became an Assistant United States Attorney in New York City in 1988.
-He handled drug trafficking cases and in 1993 assisted in the prosecution of Mafia figure John Gambino, a boss of the Gambino crime family.
+He handled drug trafficking cases and in 1993, assisted in the prosecution of Mafia figure John Gambino, a boss of the Gambino crime family.
 In 1994, Fitzgerald became the prosecutor in the case against Sheikh Omar Abdel Rahman and 11 others charged in the 1993 World Trade Center bombing.

 In 1996, Fitzgerald became the National Security Coordinator for the Office of the U.S. Attorney for the Southern District of New York.
 There, he served on a team of prosecutors investigating Osama bin Laden.
 He also served as chief counsel in prosecutions related to the 1998 U.S. embassy bombings in Kenya and Tanzania.